Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 ## Testing

 - Links: Each of the links when clicked have been checked so that the user is directed to the desired location on the page.
-To enhance the user experience each link has a colour change when hovered
+To enhance the user experience each link has a colour change when hovered.

 - Navigation bar: Significant testing was done to ensure links pointed to the correct section of the page resulting in the discovery of a known bug relating to Bootstrap Navbar.
 When using the fixed top option, it led to part of the text been covered by the navbar, once the link had been clicked.
-This was solved by pointed to a higher location
+This was solved by pointing to a higher location.

 - Social media icons were tested to ensure they worked and included a target attribute so that a new browser tab is opened.